Spark (Twelve Hawks novel)

 Spark is John Twelve Hawks's fourth novel, published in 2014 in the United States and Great Britain.
 It is a stand-alone novel that does not use the characters or setting of Hawks's Fourth Realm Trilogy.
 Film rights for the book were sold to DreamWorks.

 Fictional world

-Spark is describes a dystopian world set a few years in the future.
+Spark describes a dystopian world set a few years in the future.
 Because of a world-wide terrorist attack called "The Day of Rage," mass surveillance has become public and pervasive.
 Almost everyone carries an identification card or a radio-frequency identification chip implanted under the skin.
 The chip can be read by the Eye system, "allowing the government to track physical movement and determine if an individual is operating outside of his/her normal parameters."

 In addition, robots are beginning to replace the human work force.
 There is growing unemployment and neo-Luddite group called "The Sons of Ned" organizes demonstrations and commits acts of violence.
 In her New York Times review, Janet Maslin pointed out that René Descartes’s famous statement Cogito, ergo sum "comes up repeatedly as a matter of crucial important in a world where artificial intelligence grows more powerful every day."